 Username This field shows the number that identifies the event.
 It cannot be edited.
 Level This column shows the default alarm levels assigned to events.
-There are 4 levels, which you can modify by selecting the desired level fro drop-down list.
+There are 4 levels, which you can modify by selecting the desired level from drop-down list.
 This list appears when you click on the downward arrow on Ignore: No logs on the event will be kept.
-Minor: As soon as the event concerned is detected, a minor alarm will be generated.
-This alarm is transferred to the logs, and can be sent by Syslog (Logs - Syslog) or by e-mail (see module E-mail alerts).
+Minor: As soon as the event concerned is detected, a minor alarm w generated.
+This alarm is transferred to the logs, and can be sent by Syslog) or by e-mail (see module E-mail alerts).
 Major: As soon as the event concerned is detected, a minor alarm will be generated.
 This alarm is transferred to the logs, and can be sent by Syslog (Logs - Syslog) or by e-mail (see module E-mail alerts).
 Log: The Stormshield Network firewall does not do anything.
 This is useful when you wish to log only certain types of traffic without applying any particular action.

+Message (language

+depends on the

+firewall language)

-Message (language depends on the firewall language) This field shows the name of the system event and its characteristics (cannot be edited).
-INOTE By clicking on the arrow on the right side of the column header, you can invert the order in which events appear.
-Open help When you select an event from the list by clicking on it, a "Show help" link appears.
+This field shows the name of the system event and its characteristics (cannot be edited).

+By clicking on the arrow on the right side of the column header, you can invert the order in which events appear.

+Open help

+When you select an event from the list by clicking on it, a "Show help" link appears.

 Clicking on this link will take you to the Stormshield Network knowledge base, providing more details on the information relating to the event.
-Configure Candon a mail on a mail will be controlled this clarm is raised (of module